Sajeeb03/Quick-quiz-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Quick-quiz

 Live site link : (https://quick-quiz-web.netlify.app/).

 ## What we did in this project

+* A client site routing website using react router.
+It is a single page aplication.
 * Created a site to solve multiple choice question based on some topic.
-* Made a couter to count correct answers.
+* Made a counter to count correct answers.
 * Use context api to load data to the child elements.
-* Created a blog page with valueable information
+* Created a blog page with valueable information.
 * Created a statistics site where the number of total questions showed in a chart.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts